LastRussianWinter/ro.AI/README.md

 # Roblox AI

 Hello!
-This is a version of an Open source AI that I call 'ro.AI' this AI, will be trained to run inside a game called 'FNAF: Coop' (Hints a version (ro.AI v1fnaf))
+This is a version of an Open source AI that I call 'ro.AI.'
-This may not be able to complete all nights, but I will try and work on it so it will be able to beat all FNAF games, atleast the 2nd night (most of the 1st nights are too easy)

 # How to Install